ECronin1973/Applied_Statistics_MyWork/README.md

 Research below shows that when performing a test, it is wise to consider different standard deviations to ensure the robustness and accuracy of our analysis.
 Step 6 looked at running the ANOVA test with a Standard Deviation of 0.5.

-[Laerd Statistics](https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php) state 'when analyzing your data using a one-way ANOVA, it is crucial to check for homogeneity of variances.
+[Laerd Statistics](https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php) states, 'When analyzing your data using a one-way ANOVA, it is crucial to check for homogeneity of variances.
 This can be done using Levene's test.
 If your data fails this assumption, you may need to use a different statistical test, such as the Welch ANOVA, which does not assume equal variances'.

-[Math is Fun](https://www.mathsisfun.com/data/standard-normal-distribution.html) state 'Standard deviation is a measure of the amount of variation or dispersion in a set of values.
+[Math is Fun](https://www.mathsisfun.com/data/standard-normal-distribution.html) states 'Standard deviation measures the amount of variation or dispersion in a set of values.
 A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.

 [Statology](https://www.statology.org/how-to-compare-standard-deviations/) state 'Comparing standard deviations helps in understanding the variability in data.
 Different levels of variability can impact the results of statistical tests, making it important to consider appropriate standard deviations for accurate analysis.'

 [Bookdown](https://bookdown.org/kevin_davisross/probsim-book/normal-distributions.html) state 'Normal distributions and the role of standard deviation in statistical analysis are crucial for understanding data variability.
 Adjusting standard deviations can provide a more realistic measure of variability and help in making informed decisions.'

 Considering different standard deviations can lead to a better understanding of the variability in our data and ensure that our statistical tests are robust and accurate.
-This approach helps in identifying the conditions under which type II errors are more likely to occur and provides a balanced analysis.
-On those basis, a one-way ANOVA test was performed with a standard deviation of 0.5.
+This approach helps identify the conditions under which type II errors are more likely to occur and provides a balanced analysis.
+On this basis, a one-way ANOVA test was performed with a standard deviation of 0.5.

 ### Summarise Results (Standard Deviation 0.5)